guptaroshan75/music_player/README.md

 - Dynamic animated gradient backgrounds
 - Responsive mobile sidebar with animations

-> Built with ⚡️ Vite for lightning-fast performance and optimized development.

 ---

 ## 🚀 Demo

 🌐 [Live Demo](https://your-demo-link.com)
-*(Replace this link with your deployed app)*

 ---

 ## 📦 Tech Stack